Skip to main content

 Support Policy Overview

-Students are fully funded (all tuition and fees covered plus $30,000 additional support per year) by the Department, as detailed below, for Years 1-5.
+Students are fully funded (all tuition and fees covered plus at least $38,276 additional support per year) by the Department, as detailed below, for years 1-5*.
 This includes non-resident tuition for international students and non-resident first year students (international students must advance to candidacy by the end of Year 3 to receive tuition remission).
-Students in Years 6-8 are not considered supported by the Department but may be employed, for example, as a teaching assistant (TA), Graduate Student Researcher (GSR), or Readers.
+Students in Years 6-8 are not considered supported by the Department but may be employed if within UC, GEPA, and department time limits, for example, as a teaching assistant (TA), Graduate Student Researcher (GSR), or Readers.

 • Full tuition, fees, and health insurance covered during quarters of employment with Psychology

-A student who receives outside funding will receive 100% of their external award, plus our $30,000 base support package, up to the Graduate Division maximum of $34,650 for the academic year.
-Any amount of departmental support above this maximum is not paid (including over summer).
+A student who receives outside funding will receive 100% of their external award, plus our base support package.
 If the fellowship award specifically disallows TA effort, work, or service, the amount of department support will be correspondingly limited.
-Students have the option of declining the Psychology portion of their award package, thereby releasing them of TAships if their fellowship covers fees, or if they are willing to cover fees themselves and will be able to meet the program teaching requirement of participating in a minimum of four teaching assistantships (one the first year and 3 others before graduating).
+Students have the option of declining the Psychology portion of their award package, thereby releasing them of TAships if their fellowship covers tuition and fees, or if they are willing to cover the fees themselves and will be able to meet the program teaching requirement of participating in a minimum of four teaching assistantships (one the first year and 3 others before graduating).
 Please contact the Graduate Coordinator for details pertaining to specific awards and for planning.

 Years 6-8: Support available via departmental course TA or other employment

-Graduate students in Years 6-8 are not considered supported by the Department, meaning they will not receive the Department's $30,000 base support package from Years 1-5.
-Although they are not considered funded after Year 5, they are able to receive support from course TA, Reader, GSR appointments, and/or extramural fellowships.
-TAship, Reader, and GSR appointments above 25% effort also cover the tuition and fees.
+Graduate students in Years 6-8 are not considered supported by the Department, meaning they will not receive the Department's base support package provided in years 1-5.
+Although they are not considered funded after Year 5, they are able to receive support from TA, Reader, GSR appointments, and/or extramural fellowships.
+TA, Reader, and GSR appointments above 25% effort in a quarter also cover the tuition and fees.
 While there are often TA appointments available within the Department, these cannot be guaranteed.
 Priority for available TAships is given to graduate students earlier in the program.
 Please note that there is an 18-quarter instructional limit that applies to TAships, Associate (in lieu of TA) positions, and Associate In (teaching a class) positions.
+This 18-quarter instructional limit is set by the University of California Office of the President (UCOP).
 After this limit has been exhausted, graduate students can no longer serve in these capacities, and instead may be supported through available GSR appointments, as readers, or through external fellowships.
-Additionally, graduate students cannot receive any support after 8 years.
+Additionally, graduate students cannot receive any support from the University or the Department after 8 years.